Indiana University

 Windows Defender is an antispyware program for Windows that provides real-time protection and postinfection scanning and removal.
 Windows Defender succeeds Windows Antispyware, and is one of several competing packages from various vendors that protect against spyware and adware (generally lumped together and called "malware").

-Windows Defender is part of Windows Vista, and is available free of charge for currently licensed copies of Windows XP.
+Windows Defender is part of Windows 7 and Vista, and is available free of charge for currently licensed copies of Windows XP.

 This program is unique because to develop its software definitions, it uses a "voting network", which Microsoft describes as: